Cystitis medicine and medication

 Cystitis is a very common condition.
-Half of all women will get it at least once in their life, and around 1 in 5 women who have had it before will get it again.
+Half of all women will get it at least once in their life.
 Cystitis is usually caused by a bacterial infection in the bladder, leading to inflammation, and in most cases it can be very easily treated with cystitis medication.

 What are the symptoms of cystitis?

 - pain or a stinging sensation when you urinate

 - needing to urinate often, but only passing small amounts each time

 - pain in your belly or lower back

 It is important to bear in mind, however, that these symptoms may be occurring as a result of another medical condition such as a sexually transmitted infection, inflammation of the urethra, vaginal thrush (in women) or prostatitis (in men).